-Zero padding
+Zero Padding in discrete Fourier Transform

-- Zero padding consists of appending zeros to a signal.
-It maps a length N signal to a length M > N signal, but M need not be an integer multiple of N: - Zero padding in the time domain gives spectral interpolation in the frequency domain.
+Zero padding consists of appending zeros to a signal.
+It maps a length N signal to a length M > N signal.
+M does not need to be an integer multiple of N.

+Zero padding in the time domain gives spectral interpolation in the frequency domain.

 Similarly, zero padding in the frequency domain gives bandlimited interpolation in the time domain.
-This is how ideal sampling rate conversion is accomplished. - Usually we use DFT which requires the signals of length $M = 2^m$ which means we chose the number of zeros equal to $2^m N$ .
+This is how ideal sampling rate conversion is accomplished.

+Usually we use FFT which requires signals of length $M = 2^m$ which means we chose the number of zeros equal to $2^m - N$ .

-How it works?
+Zero padding: How does it work?